-The most effective players I ever known seem to have on thing in common.
-They did what they have do immediately.
-I thought at first that they were smart and thinking on their feet (not pun intended) and it made sense since they decision was informed.
-They seem to have taken into place all the factors, where other rivals are standing, which teammates have a good chance for a through ball, if the goal keeper is out of place and whether a forward is looking for a cross.
+The most effective players I ever known seem to have all on thing in common.
+They did what they have do quickly - almost instinctively.
+Initially I thought they were smart, thinking on their feet (not pun intended), and it made sense since they decision was informed.
+They seem to have taken all the factors into account, where other rivals are standing, which teammates have a good chance for a through ball, if the goal keeper is out of place and whether a forward is looking for a cross.

-Sometimes we trick ourselves into a great new channel that is promising for our business and it makes sense to explore new trends and lead opportunities.
+Sometimes we trick ourselves that a new channel is promising for our business and it makes sense to explore new trends and lead opportunities.
 Chances are today it's TikTok.
 We are delighted by the possibility of a huge traffic uptick and don't think it through.
 The target demographic and the platform can be a deal maker or a deal maker for converting traffic.
-They could be too young (in the case of TikTok) or too old, they have not be in the mood to check out an Insurance product when they watch funny 10 seconds dance videos or it may be just almost impossible to convey value through certain mediums.
+They could be too young or too old, the platform might not nurture the right mood.

-Coach always used to tell that "parallel passes are illegal".
-You pass back, you pass forward and if you don't know what to do just kick the ball out.
-Yet many of my teammates (myself included) were doing the parallel pass and most of the times that was at 80+ minute in crucial games.
-Most of us were influences by our desire to make the difference and take advantage of that small time window and get the ball over to the player.
+My coach used to tell that "parallel passes are illegal".
+You are allowed to pass back, you can pass forward and if you don't know what to do you might as well kick the ball out of the playing field.
+In practice most of the team honor this rule for most of the game but a few matches in the league it became apparent that there were parallel passes and most of the happened at 80+ minutes in the crucial games.
+Most of us were influenced by our desire to make a difference and take advantage of that small time window in this game and get the ball over to the player.

-Great football players are exceptionally good at this.
+Great football players are exceptionally good at making risk bets while minimizing the cost for their team.
 Ronaldinho was juggling over opponents he was pressed in the side of the field with two players covering him.
 Neymar failed elastico let to the ball gone out of play and didn't put his team in danger.
 You can see this almost all Christiano Ronaldo dribbling fails or Messi missplays.
 They develop this skills since they were young and having this creative freedom let the experiment and evolve and assess risk better.
-The ball is almost always out, their team is rarely put in danger but these players are always trying extremely risky things surprising both funs and opponents.
+The ball is almost always out, their team is rarely put in danger but these players are always trying extremely risky things surprising both fans and opponent players.

-Some campaigns are just below average.
-These are great to analyse the conversational tone, the promotional intensity and the message format that is sent.
-Some other campaigns are crossing the line.
+Some campaigns are just under-performing.
+These are great to analyze the conversational tone, the promotional intensity and the message format that is sent.
+Some other campaigns are above average.
 There are two common scenarios here.
 The one is to have a hard selling attitude that alienates subscribers.
 The other is to be so out of the blue that the subscriber starts to question the relevance of the publication to them.
 If you have that feeling for something you gonna publish better do a canary release (a release to a subset of your subscribers) or don't publish at all if your channel does not allow controlled releases (eg. Facebook or Instagram).